carlosfrias/apigee-opdk-playbook-single-region/README.md

 # Apigee OPDK Installation of a Single Data Center

 This repository contains Ansible playbooks that use roles to install Apigee Edge, Developer Portal, Baas and the Monitoring Dashboard.
-These playbooks orchestrate the usage of the roles to achieve the following:
+These playbooks orchestrate the usage of the roles to achieve the installation, upgrade and maintenance of the Edge platform.
+Please see the links below for descriptions and usage instructions.

 ## Installing, Updating and Maintaining Apigee Components and Support Servers
 | Playbook Description | Playbook Name | Playbook Role Requirements |